 So what’s the state of web credibility?
 Do people embrace web content as trustworthy and reliable?
 Results are mixed, with some cause for optimism about the clout of online information and some indications there’s work to be done on the credibility front.
 Consider these research results.

-Three-fourths of Internet users believe that both the average American and the average student today are better informed thanks to the Internet, the 2014 study found.
+Three-fourths of internet users believe that both the average American and the average student today are better informed thanks to the internet, a Pew Research Center study found.
 The web helps people learn new things, stay better informed, and share ideas and creations rather than crushing them with too much information and making it hard to find useful information.
-Products and services topped the topics about which people feel better informed, compared to others such as hobbies and interests (68%) and health and fitness (65%).
+According to NORC, more than 6 in 10 report being better informed about lifestyle topics such as hobbies, health, or pop culture, and similar proportions say the same about international and national news.

 While feeling better informed overall, people remain skeptical of much of what they encounter on the web, and the problem may be growing.
 Nearly two-thirds of respondents in Content Science’s 2012 study reported their trust in web content to be the same or lower than five years ago.
-A long-term study by the University of Southern California’s Annenberg Center for the Digital Future found that only 41% of users found most or all online information reliable in 2013, the lowest level since 2009.
-Over a quarter of people reported that half or less of the information on sites they visit regularly is reliable and accurate, a new high for the study.
+And with the public’s heightened awareness of fake news, it’s no surprise that a December 2016 Pew Research Center study found that about two in three U.S. adults (64%) say fabricated news stories cause a great deal of confusion about the basic facts of current issues and events.

 Despite skepticism toward online content, people’s trust in online advertising is increasing as it becomes more ubiquitous.
-Nielsen’s longstanding, Trust in Advertising study found advertising content on branded websites to be the second most trusted format in 2013, a jump from fourth-place ranking in 2007.
-More than half of respondents said they trust consumer-consented email messages, an increase of 7 percentage points since 2007.
-Said Randall Beard, Global Head of Advertiser Solutions at Nielsen:
+Nielsen’s longstanding Trust in Advertising study found branded websites were the second-most-trusted advertising format in 2015, behind recommendations from friends and family.
+Nielson reports:

 Many studies of credibility focus on design cues, or the form of credibility.
 Our research, however, shows that the substance of content—especially its usefulness—plays a vital role in credibility.
 Credibility and source are also closely connected.
 If people are confused or unsure of the source of information, or don’t trust the source, they don’t trust the credibility of the information.